letsRobot/docs/api-reference.md

  - Send out a video and audio stream
  - Tell the server it is ready to go LIVE

 All of the communication between your robot and LetsRobot's servers is done over HTTP.
-To enable realtime, bi-directional communication between your robot and the servers we use [socket.io](https://socket.io) for the data messages and for the audio and video we use an [MPEG](https://nl.wikipedia.org/wiki/MPEG) stream.
+To enable realtime, bi-directional communication between your robot and the servers we use [socket.io](https://socket.io) for the data messages.
+For the audio and video we use a [MPEG](https://nl.wikipedia.org/wiki/MPEG) stream.

 ## URLs
 http://letsrobot.tv/get_websocket_relay_host/<camera-id>